MIT-Emerging-Talent/ET6-practice-code-review/collaboration/README.md

 -Ensure everyone has equal opportunities to contribute to discussions and decisions.

--Rotate responsibilities to balance workloads and encourage engagement across the team.
+-Rotate responsibilities to encourage engagement across the team.

 ---

 ## **4-Recognition of Limitations:**

--Respect individual limitations, whether they are related to time, skillsets, or other factors.
+-Respect individual limitations, whether they are related to time or other factors.

--Provide support when someone is struggling and encourage team members to ask for help when needed.
+-Provide support when someone is struggling and encourage team members to ask for help.

 ---

 ## **5-Cultural Sensitivity:**

--Be aware of cultural norms and practices, particularly those that influence work habits, holidays, and communication styles.
+-Be aware of cultural practices, those that influence work habits, holidays, and communication styles.

--Accommodate differences whenever possible to create an inclusive and harmonious working environment.
+-Accommodate differences whenever possible to create an inclusive working environment.

 ---